 It also helps us create a better experience for future students.
 Please take the time to finish this evaluation of us.

 - 50% of your grade comes from your clinical evaluations.

 - 25% comes from your final exam.

-- 20% of your grade comes from your professionalism score (completing all requirements on time).
+- 20% of your grade comes from your professionalism score (completing all requirements on time and professional conduct).
 You must have a passing grade on professionalism to pass the rotation.

 - 5% of your grade comes from your self-directed learning project (EBM project).

 - Professional behavior while working clinically (showing up on time, properly dressed, appropriate behavior), and

 - Professional behavior as a student (completing requirements on time, showing up to required activities).

 On this rotation, you function like a sub-intern.
 In this role you’ll need to be sure to call all necessary consultants, speak with family and call report to admitting teams on any patients you have stay in the hospital.